-ENGL 3331 American Literature I Prerequisite(s): ENGL 1320 and 1330
+ENGL 3331 American Literature I

 This course examines the beginnings of America's literary self-definition in the Colonial Period and covers the rise of American Romanticism and its culmination in writers such as Emerson, Poe, Hawthorne, Melville, Thoreau, and Dickinson.
 For English majors or by permission of the instructor.